AxeyedTran/k-minecraft/README.md

 # tbkbedwars.tk
-Website and server are in the process of testing (Temporarily inactive)
+The website and server are in the process of testing (Temporarily inactive)